AusClimateService/data-code-group/code_roadmap.md

 the details of code, environment and data processing steps available.

-The following are some (Python-biased) recommended practices for those that are interested in developing and sharing code for others to use:
+The following are some (Python-biased) recommended practices for those that are interested in developing and sharing code for others to use.
+In addition, the [fair-software.nl](https://fair-software.nl/) provides a set of recommendations for producing software according to FAIR (Findable, Accessible, Interoperable and Reusable) principles.

 #### 1. Don't reinvent the wheel